West End, Boston: Jewish community

 By the late 19th and early 20th centuries, the Irish immigration had slowed and Eastern European Jews began to immigrate into the West End in large numbers.
 Many came to escape persecution in Lithuania, Russia, and Poland.
 They formed a community in the West End and became a significant part of the population by 1910.
 They made their home in the neighborhood, constructing health centers, libraries, labor unions, loan societies, orphanages, and synagogues.
 Actor Leonard Nimoy was raised in this community.

 The new Boston Synagogue, the 1919 Vilna Shul, and the African Meeting House which was the home of Anshi Lubuvicher from 1900 to 1972 are the only surviving West End synagogues.
 The Boston Synagogue is a newly merged congregation; the Vilna Shul at 16 Philips Street, which was outside the urban renewal demolition area, is now a synagogue museum, and the African American Meeting House is now a church museum.
 Over the Vilna Shul's ark is the double hand symbol for the Kohanim, the ancient Israelite priests, which was the source for the Star Trek Vulcan salute.
 The Vilna Shul also has pews salvaged from the former Twelfth Baptist Church on which once sat former African American slaves and volunteers in the 54th Massachusetts Infantry Regiment popularized by the movie Glory.
 The Vilna was the last of the approximately seven West End synagogues to stay open, closing in 1985.

-Urban destruction
+Urban renewal

 By the 1950s, Boston's West End had turned into a working poor residential area with scattered businesses with small meandering roads much like the North End.
 According to most residents, the West End was a good place to live at this time.
 The once overcrowded neighborhood was in the process of "deslumming" and the population had dropped to around 7,500 residents.
 By the end of the 1950s, over half of the neighborhood would be completely leveled to be replaced with residential high rises as part of a large scale urban renewal project.